OneIdentity/SafeguardAutomation/Deprecated_OI-SG-RemoteApp-Publisher/README.md

 # DEPPRECATED
 This publisher was created for session initiated setup with Safeguard 6.12 and 6.13.
-Feel free to use the samples though from apps.csv

 # Helper script for configuring the Safeguard Launcher in RemoteApp